 Cain’s Ballroom, the world famous dance hall and live music venue located at 423 North Main Street in Tulsa, is rightfully known as the “Carnegie Hall of Western Swing,” as well as the one-and-only home of Bob Wills.
 From 1935 to 1942, Bob Wills and The Texas Playboys used Cain’s Ballroom as their creative command and control center to popularize a brand new sound of western music called Western swing, a form of country and western utilizing hefty amounts of jazz, hillbilly, boogie and blues mixed with sprinklings of big band swing, rhumba, mariachi and jitterbug music.

-Referred to as a “blue collar palace,” Cain’s Ballroom in the Tulsa Arts District is famous for the maple dance floor, which is mounted on sets of Dodge truck springs.
+Referred to as a “blue collar palace,” Cain’s Ballroom in the Tulsa Arts District is famous for the maple dance floor and the neon star glistening above.
 Built in 1924 as a car garage for Tate Brady, entrepreneur, politician and early booster of Tulsa, the building eventually became the Louvre, a relatively short-lived, Prohibition-era club.
 In 1930, Madison W. “Daddy” Cain purchased the building and christened it Cain's Dance Academy, an establishment dedicated to dance instruction in the waltz and the Charleston.

 That lasted until party-goers at Cain’s heard the new sound called Western swing, that “hot hillbilly music,” brought to them by Bob Wills and The Texas Playboys.
 Cain’s establishment became the place to be, a venue to which thousands came to dance to cutting-edge music, to fall in love and to drink Prohibition-era bootleg whiskey purchased in the nearby alleyways.
 In those days, Bob Wills held weekly dances at Cain’s Ballroom, as well as a daily noon-hour program and a midnight radio show on KVOO broadcast from the top floor of the Philtower Building.